Jobs for the Future Is Your Partner for Advancing Job Quality in Your Community

 Using powerful data to inform decision-making and influence stakeholders

-An emphasis on job quality, not just quantity, can help workforce and education leaders move beyond historical metrics of success, think deeper, and find more effective ways to support workers and learners.
+Job quality can help us move beyond historical metrics of success, think more deeply, and be more effective at supporting workers and learners.

 Caucasian businesswoman standing in front of a transparent screen in a modern office.
 Analyzing business data on screen using a smartphone.